Namaswi24/CodeCrux/README.md

 # 🚀 CodeCrux — Competitive Programming Companion

-**CodeCrux,CompeCompetitive Programming Portal is a customized full-stack web application that brings together competitive programming features in a single platform.
+CodeCrux, CompeCompetitive Programming Portal is a customized full-stack web application that brings together competitive programming features in a single platform.
 From personalized problem recommendations to daily streaks and calendar-synced contests, it integrates multiple services like Codeforces, AtCoder, LeetCode, and Clist.by into a single competitive programming hub.

 ---